Rosa gallica aka French Rose

 French Rose, Hungarian Rose, Red Rose Of Lancaster, Red Rose

-How to care for French Rose
+How difficult is it to take care of French Rose

 French Rose is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.